temporalio/cli/temporalcli/commandsmd/commands.md

 * `--search-attribute` (string[]) - Passes Search Attribute in key=value format.
 Use valid JSON formats for value.
 * `--memo` (string[]) - Passes Memo in key=value format.
 Use valid JSON formats for value.
 * `--fail-existing` (bool) - Fail if the workflow already exists.
+* `--start-delay` (duration) - Specify a delay before the workflow starts.
+Cannot be used with a cron schedule.
+If the workflow receives a signal or update before the delay has elapsed, it will begin immediately.

 #### Options set for payload input: